Alice Y. Ting: Research

 Ting and her lab are credited with developing several influential techniques, some of which have been broadly adopted by academic and industrial researchers across the world.
 Proximity labeling (PL) is a method for discovery of molecules that reside within a few nanometers (1-5 nm) of a designated molecule of interest, within living cells or organisms.
 The technique involves fusing a promiscuous labeling enzyme to the molecule of interest and then adding a small-molecule substrate that enables the enzyme to covalently tag any (protein or RNA) molecule within its immediate vicinity.
 PL is a powerful method for elucidating signaling networks, dissecting molecular function, and potentially discovering novel disease genes.
 Ting's laboratory has developed three widely used enzymes for PL; all were engineered using directed evolution: the peroxidase APEX2, and the biotin ligases TurboID and miniTurbo.

 In addition, Ting and her lab developed monovalent streptavidin, site-specific biotinylation in mammalian cells, small monovalent quantum dots for single molecule imaging, APEX2 as a genetic tag for electron microscopy (analogous to green fluorescent protein but visible by electron microscopy), split horseradish peroxidase for visualization of synapses in vivo, FLARE (fast light- and activity-regulated expression) for gaining genetic access to activated neural ensembles, SPARK (specific protein association tool giving transcriptional readout with rapid kinetics) for transcriptional readout of protein-protein interactions, and PRIME (probe incorporation mediated by enzymes) – a protein labeling technique that enables scientists to capitalize on the brightness, photostability, small size, and chemical diversity of small-molecule probes as an alternative to green fluorescent protein.

+In December 2024, Ting and her team introduced a groundbreaking synthetic receptor named Programmable Antigen-gated G protein-coupled Engineered Receptor (PAGER).
+This innovation is built around G protein-coupled receptors and has demonstrated versatility in controlling neuronal activity, triggering immune responses, and delivering therapeutic treatments in laboratory settings.
+The development of PAGER signifies a substantial advancement in the ability to program cell activity, with potential applications spanning from immunotherapy to neurology.